nickfyson/pyabolism/README.md

 ## Plotting

-The library has the facility to visualize simulation results, in a variety of colors.
+The library has the facility to visualise simulation results, in a variety of colors.

+## Contributor guide

+NB Throughout we use British english except for the word color, this is important to remember.